rishikavaish/Kaggle-Data-Science/README.md

 # Kaggle-Data-Science
-It contains some kaggle projects in the field of Data Science
+It contains some Kaggle projects that I did in the field of Data Science